Sharan1617/To-Do-List-React/README.md

-To run the applocation follow the steps :
+To run the project follow the steps :
 In terminal run:
+1. npm install
-1.npm install 2. npm rund dev
+2. npm run dev

+If you have not downloaded node, download node first and then proceed with the steps

 Enjoy